 Believe it or not, an E-Commerce site’s success is often determined by how well it handles shipping.
 The cost of getting your products to the customer can eat into any profit margins you have built into sales.
-If you optimize your shipping then the affect on the bottom line will be minimal.
+If you optimize your e-commerce shipping then the affect on the bottom line will be minimal.
 The best way to control your shipping costs depends on your particular situation.
 There are three basic models for shipping depending on your needs.

 This is the oldest strategy in commerce.
 It is all based on inventory and sales.
 You either make or buy the products you want to sell, and you use a warehouse or storage facility to keep the items until they’re needed.
 Then you ship the items out as they sell.
 This method usually requires up-front money to buy the items and includes an overhead cost for keeping the items in stock.
 If you make your own products then this is the best option for storing and shipping.
 You can optimize the inventory method by implementing an automated system that allows you to quickly find the item, pack it, and print a shipping label.
 Parts might be taken over by people (like the picking and packing) but the more you can automate the better.